benblazak/2014-fall-si-cpsc120/readme.md

 |   Friday      |   12-1pm          |   CS 110B                    |   Joseph Greene    |   CPSC 121   |
 |   Wednesday   |   4-5pm           |   ULC (2nd floor, library)   |   Joseph Greene    |   CPSC 121   |

-### Planned

-- Week 04 (September 17 and 19)
-    - Questions
-    - Identifiers
-    - Basic Data Types and Integer Representation
-    - Assignment
-    - Program Design

-### Past

-- Week 03 (September 12)
-    - Questions
-    - Stages of Compilation (discussion)
-    - Variables, Basic Operators, and Assignment
-    - Program design (group exercise, if there's time)

-- Week 03 (September 10)
-    - Review lecture materials
-    - Discuss some of the reasoning behind the way computers are designed
-    - Help each other set up programming environments on personal computers
-    - Anything else that comes up

-  Note that any of these things could easily take up the full hour, so we'll have to focus on whatever the most people want.
-We'll decide on a game plan at the beginning of the session, after introductions and such.

 ## Helpful Links